callstack/linaria/docs/HOW_IT_WORKS.md

 ## Webpack loader

 The webpack loader uses the Babel plugin internally and writes the CSS text to a CSS file, which can be picked up by `css-loader` to generate the final CSS.
 It's also responsible for generating the sourcemap from the metadata from the Babel plugin.

+## Rollup plugin

+The Rollup plugin also uses the Babel plugin, and adds the CSS text to Rollup, to be picked up by a CSS plugin, which can generate the final CSS.
+It also generates a sourcemap.